shah541-g/Language-Learning-Platform/README.md

 ## License

-This project is created for educational purposes and is based on content provided by Web Dev Simplified.
+This project is created for educational purposes and is based on content provided by CodeSistency.
 For original source code and licensing, refer to the [original video](https://youtu.be/ZuwigEmwsTM) and its description.

 ---